SEMICeu/documentation/datamodel.md

 The second part of this chapter discusses the **master data management** of the data specification.
 It describes the approach how editors must construct the UML models (which is the chosen master data representation), to be processed by the toolchain.

-For details on implementation aspects of the modeling, that not not discussed in this chapter, please consult:
+For details on implementation aspects of the modeling, that not not discussed in this chapter, please consult the following chapters:
-- the [artefact generation process](./artefact_generation.md) chapter for insights on and pointers to the software used
+- [artefact generation process](./artefact_generation.md) - for insights on and pointers to the software used
-- the [toolchain](./toolchain.md) chapter for understanding the automation process set up for publishing data specifications exploiting GitHub.
+- [toolchain](./toolchain.md) - for understanding the automation process set up for publishing data specifications exploiting GitHub.

 ## Data specification categories